White House Freezes Billions of Dollars In Payments To Obamacare Recipients

 “Billions of dollars in risk-adjustment payments and collections are now on hold.
 CMS has asked the court to reconsider its ruling, and hopes for a prompt resolution that allows CMS to prevent more adverse impacts on Americans who receive their insurance in the individual and small group markets,” said CMS Administrator Seema Verma.

 Each year, health officials are supposed to assess which insurers are owed money to supplement the more expensive customers and which are to pitch into the fund.
-Practically, this system helps insurers to “participate in the insurance marketplaces the ACA.”
+Practically, this system helps insurers to “participate in the insurance marketplaces the ACA created.”

 According to Blue Cross Blue Shield Assn.
 Chief Executive Officer Scott Serota, the ruling will “significantly increase 2019 premiums for millions of individuals and small business owners and could result in far fewer health plan choices.”

-This move is the latest in the Trump administration’s move to dismantle the ACA, something he promised to appeal even before he was elected.
+This is the latest in the Trump administration’s move to dismantle the ACA, something he promised to repeal even before he was elected.
 Since Congress, which is currently dominated by the GOP, had been unable to repeal the ACA, Trump is now attempting to use his executive powers to do so.

 In addition to significantly reducing the sign-up period, the advertising budget to encourage Americans to sign up was reduced by 90 percent.
 In October, the administration got rid of cost-sharing reduction payments, “which cushioned [insurers] from the law’s requirement to provide discounts on deductibles and other out-of-pocket costs to low-income customers.”